KIDS FOR WOLVES

 ANYONE CAN ADVOCATE

 My journey of advocacy for endangered animals began the first time I heard a wolf howl.
 It was at the Wolf Conservation Center in South Salem, New York where we had stopped while on my family’s annual trip to Maine.
-I was five, and a city kid who rarely had a chance to see wild animals like wolves.
+I was five, and a city kid who rarely had a chance to see any wild animals such as wolves.

 My love for wolves first appeared when I saw Atka, the Ambassador Wolf, for the first time.
 I was awestruck by his strong stance and incredible presence.
 I was so happy to spend so much time with these animals, and you can imagine the sadness I felt when I found out that they were endangered.